gmarty/grunt-closure-compiler/README.md

 `js` property is always required.

 If `jsOutputFile` property is set, the script will be minified and saved to the file specified.
 Otherwise it will be output to the command line.

-If the `sourceMap` property is set to a truthy value, the closure compiler flags --create_source_map and --source_map_format are set.
-If you pass this property a string value, the source map will use that string as the map name.
-Otherwise, boolean true assumes the file name with a .map extension.
-The --source_map_format flag is set to V3.

 If the `sourceMapUrl` property is set to a truthy value, the sourceMappingURL comment is appended to the generated JS file.
 If you pass this property as a string value, the sourceMappingURL will be set to that value.
 Otherwise, boolean true assumes the file name with a .map extension.